 There is a difference between a process problem and a “me” problem.
 If you make it about a deficiency in yourself, you’re never going to solve your problems.

-Do you remember you 2019 goal?
-If you don’t, then you need to write down your goal every single day in 2020, so that it is on your mind every single day.
+Do you remember your goal?
+If you don’t, then you need to write down your goal every single day this year, so that it is on your mind every single day.

-#1 Write down the 5 things that went right in 2019
+1.)
+Write down the 5 things that went right in 2019 (or the past year)

 Look at your progress.
 Just because you didn’t hit goal, if you still made progress, that’s still a win!
 Focus on the things you’re doing because that will show how you’re thinking about yourself.

-Corinne spent a lot of time looking at her life and appreciating it.
+I spend a lot of time looking at my life and appreciating it.
 When you sit around and look at all the things you love in your life, you often don’t realize it’s because you created it.
 When you think of something you love about your life, follow it up with “and I created this.”

 If you don’t remember where you wanted to be, then you need to make an effort to write down your goals daily.
 When things are going wrong, that’s when you need to remind yourself of your goals, otherwise you might be in even a worse situation a year from now.